chipatredhat/efs-utils/README.md

 # efs-utils
-Containers to build the Amazon efs-utils rpm
+Containers to build the Amazon efs-utils rpm for both RHEL 8 and RHEL 9